Peat: what is the problem?

 Why are peatlands so important?

 Peatlands are incredibly carbon-rich, making them hugely important to our planet.
 They cover around 3% of the Earth’s surface, whilst being able to sequester a staggering 33% of our global CO2—around three billion tonnes of carbon.
 When we harvest from peatlands they become damaged, and the carbon stored inside its bogs emits as CO2 into our atmosphere, contributing to climate change.
-In the UK, peatlands emit between 18.5 and 23 million tonnes of CO per year, which equates to around 5% of our total annual greenhouse emissions in the UK; this number needs to decrease drastically.
+In the UK, peatlands emit between 18.5 and 23 million tonnes of CO2 per year, which equates to around 5% of our total annual greenhouse emissions in the UK; this number needs to decrease drastically.

 However, our peatlands have many other helpful uses.